BEST Hummus

 Best hummus

-Once you have hummus on hand in the fridge, you’ll find a thousand ways to use it.
+Once you have hummus on hand in the refrigerator, you’ll find a thousand ways to use it.
 Here are a few suggestions:

 • Enjoy it with veggies or crackers (or straight off a spoon) as a quick snack.

-• Slather it onto cute crostini to serve as an appetizer.
+• Slather it onto crostini to serve as an appetizer.

-• Put it at the center of your next crudité board, or serve it as part of a Mediterranean mezze platter with tzatziki, baba ganoush, Greek salad, and tabbouleh!
+• Put it at the center of your next crudité board, or serve it as part of a mezze platter with other Mediterranean dishes like Greek salad, tabbouleh, and falafel.

 • Add it to your next sandwich or wrap!
-I love it on these chickpea shawarma wraps, these veggie wraps, or this “club” sandwich.
+I love it on these chickpea shawarma wraps.

 • Stir in water to thin it to a drizzle-able consistency.
 Then, use it as a salad dressing for your favorite fresh and roasted veggies!

-Of course, it’s also good on its own with lots of pita.
-If I’m serving a big plate of hummus, I like to garnish it with a generous drizzle of olive oil, finely chopped parsley, sumac, and a simple Israeli salad.
-Sesame seeds, pine nuts, fresh mint leaves, smoked paprika, or even Everything Bagel Seasoning would be good too.
+Of course, it’s also good on its own with pita bread.
+If I’m serving a big bowl of hummus, I like to garnish it with a generous drizzle of olive oil, finely chopped parsley, sumac, tomatoes, and cucumbers.
+Sesame seeds, pine nuts, fresh mint leaves, or smoked paprika would be good too.
+You could even sprinkle it with Everything Bagel Seasoning!

 Homemade hummus